EndPointCorp/end-point-blog/2022/11/kubernetes-envvar-configmaps-secrets.md

 ```

-Just like configmap, we can use all of the environment variables  or selectively choose the desired  variables.
+Just like ConfigMaps, we can use all of the environment variables  or selectively choose the desired  variables.

 1. To use all of the environment variables from the Secrets<br>
 `nginx-s01.yaml`